John Regan – President

 Luke Hunt, PhD

 Luke grew up in the headwaters of the Stanislaus river, fly fishing and kayaking, during a time when the watershed was famously transformed by 2 major dams.
 Now he works for American Rivers in Nevada City.
 Luke has a BS in Earth Systems and a PhD in biomechanics from Stanford and he has worked in ecosystems from Arctic mountain tops to the Antarctic seafloor.
-His wife Heather (neé Jacobson) is a chiropractor and son Jake is a stoked, 3rd-generation Nevada County boy.
+His wife Heather (neé Jacobson) is a chiropractor and their sons Jake and Giles are stoked, 3rd-generation Nevada County boys.

 Shana still vividly remembers the first time she smelled the Yuba Watershed in 1989.
 She was immediately put under the spell of Kitkitdizze and Ponderosa and California Bay Laurel, not to mention the seductive color of the iron red earth.
 She resolved at that time to make the Yuba Watershed her home.
 After rambling the earth for a while, she has been happily reunited with the Yuba for the past decade.
 Shana has a BA in Psychology and Adventure Education from Prescott College and an Ed.M from Harvard University.
 She spent ten years as an outdoor educator, and has also been a college professor, high school principal, river guide, and goat milkmaid.
 She was the Creative Director of SYRCL’s Wild & Scenic Film Festival for two years, and is currently in the process of opening a brewery, bakery & wood-fired pizza restaurant in downtown Nevada City.